Empirical Bayes PCA in high dimensions: Introduction

 \section{Introduction}

-Principal components analysis (PCA) is a widely used technique for dimensionality reduction, data visualization, and construction of latent factors.
-In applications where the dimension of the data may be comparable to, or even substantially larger than, the number of available data samples, it is known that the sample principal components (PCs) may exhibit phenomena of high-dimensional noise \cite{johnstone2018pca}.
-In this work, we describe a method called EB-PCA for possibly improving the accuracy of the estimated PCs, using the classical statistical idea of empirical Bayes \cite{robbins1956empirical,efron2012large}.
+Principal components analysis (PCA) is a widely used technique for dimensionality reduction.
+However, when the dimension of the data may be comparable to or larger than the number of available data samples, it is known that the sample principal components (PCs) may exhibit phenomena of high-dimensional noise \cite{lu2002sparse,johnstone2009consistency}.
+We propose a method called EB-PCA for reducing this noise, using the classical statistical idea of empirical Bayes \cite{robbins1956empirical,efron2012large}.

 Figure \ref{fig:1000genomesintro} illustrates EB-PCA on a genetics example.
-Panel (a) of the figure displays the top 4 PCs of a genotype matrix from the 1000 Genomes Project \cite{con2015global}, containing the genotypes of 2504 individuals at 100{,}000 commonly occurring single nucleotide polymorphisms (SNPs).
-These individuals belong to five broadly defined ethnic populations, and this population stratification is clear in the depicted PCs.
-In this example, the number of SNPs far exceeds the dimension 2504 of each PC, and the noise in these PCs is small.
+Panel (a) displays the top 4 PCs of a genotype matrix from the 1000 Genomes Project \cite{con2015global}, containing genotypes of 2504 individuals at 100{,}000 common single nucleotide polymorphisms (SNPs).
+The PCs depict the stratification of these individuals according to five broad ethnic populations.
+Here, the number of SNPs far exceeds the dimension 2504 of each PC, and the estimation noise is small.
+This allows us to interpret the PCs in panel (a) as an approximate ``ground truth''.

-The onset of high-dimensional noise is illustrated in the experiment performed in panel (b), which displays the top 4 PCs for genotypes of the same 2504 individuals subsampled at only 1000 randomly selected SNPs.
-At this reduced sample size, substantial additional noise in the PCs is apparent.
+The phenomenon of high-dimensional noise is illustrated in panel (b), which displays the top 4 PCs for genotypes of the same 2504 individuals subsampled at only 1000 randomly selected SNPs.
 Applying EB-PCA to this reduced data of 1000 SNPs yields the PC estimates displayed in panel (c).
-These are remarkably close to the PCs in panel (a) that were computed on the ``full data'' of 100{,}000 SNPs, even though EB-PCA has only access to the 1000 subsampled SNPs.
+These are remarkably close to the PCs in panel (a) computed on all 100{,}000 SNPs, even though EB-PCA has only access to the 1000 subsampled SNPs.
+In Section~\ref{sec:examples}, we use this subsampling approach to demonstrate a sizeable quantitative improvement of EB-PCA over PCA.
+We also illustrate an application to single-cell RNA-seq gene expression data where a ground truth is unknown.

-In this example, the full-data PCs may be thought of as an approximation to a ground truth that is defined by a hypothetically infinite number of SNPs.
-In Sections \ref{sec:1000genomes}--\ref{sec:Hapmap3}, we use this approximate ground truth to perform quantitative comparisons of estimation error, which demonstrate a sizeable improvement of EB-PCA over standard PCA.
-Section \ref{sec:10x} illustrates an application to single-cell RNA-seq gene expression data, in which such a ground truth is unknown.
+A central component of the method is a Bayes Approximate Message Passing (AMP) procedure \cite{rangan2012iterative,montanari2017estimation} that implements approximate Bayesian inference for low-rank matrix estimation in high dimensions.
+EB-PCA adapts Bayes AMP, which requires knowledge of the true prior distributions, to more typical settings in practice where such information is unavailable, by nonparametrically estimating the priors from the sample PCs and the AMP iterates.
+Similar strategies can be applied to Bayes AMP algorithms for other applications.